microsoft/AzUrlShortener/README.md

 ## How It Works

-If you are interested to learn more about what's under the hood, and get more details on each Azure Function, read the [How it works](doc/how-it-works.md) page.
+If you would like to learn more about what's under the hood, and get more details on each Azure Function, read the [How it works](doc/how-it-works.md) page.

 ---